How Many Smoke Alarms Do I Need?

 - If you sleep with your bedroom doors closed, put a smoke alarm on the ceiling of each bedroom.

 - Do smoke alarm checks every month by pressing the test button.

 - Never take smoke alarm batteries out to use them in other items like games or remote controls and then put them back.

 - Let the children hear what the smoke alarm sounds like when you test them.

 - If smoke from cooking makes the alarm sound, press the "hush" button if your alarm has one.
 Don’t take the battery out of the alarm.

 - Replace the batteries once a year.
 If your smoke alarm is over 10 years old, replace it with a new alarm and a new battery.

-Baton Rouge burn injury attorneys urge you to keep your home and your family safe by having the proper number of smoke alarms in your house and following proper safety guidelines.
+Our legal team urges you to keep your home and your family safe by having the proper number of smoke alarms in your house and following proper safety guidelines.

-The attorneys at Marks and Lear PLC want all people to be safe in their homes by having the proper number of working smoke alarms.
+The personal injury attorneys at Marks and Lear PLC want all people to be safe in their homes by having the proper number of working smoke alarms.
 They offer free consultations for burn injuries in the Baton Rouge area.